-* Dingle (Ceann Sibeal) Golf Links
+Dingle (Ceann Sibeal) Golf Links

-Length: 6,696 yards
+Length: 6,680 yards

-(Also called Ceann Sibeal) was founded in 1924 and it is located on Sybil Head west of Ballyferriter on the western extremity of the Dingle Peninsula.
+Dingle Golf Club (also called Ceann Sibeal) was founded in 1924 and it is located on Sybil Head west of Ballyferriter on the western extremity of the Dingle Peninsula.
 The Ballyferriter and Dingle area is rich in Gaelic tradition with the Irish language still very much a part of everyday life.
 The Club is known as the most westerly golf club in Europe.
 Each hole on this magnificent links golf course is carved from the natural landscape of one of the most unspoiled parts of Europe, with hazards laid down long before the game of golf was dreamt of, including a winding burn that twists and turns through the entire course.

 As you play the course at Dingle Golf Club, the whole panorama of the Dingle Peninsula is revealed – hidden bays with small fishing villages, glorious hills and mountains and the Blasket Islands out in the wild Atlantic.
-This area abounds in archeological treasures, wild flora and fauna, arts and crafts and ancient Gaelic culture.
+This area abounds in archaeological treasures, wild flora and fauna, arts and crafts and ancient Gaelic culture.

-Dooks Golf Links
+Dooks Golf Club

 Length: 6,586 yards

-Located 8 miles southwest of Killorglin off the N70 Ring of Kerry route.
+Located 8 miles south-west of Killorglin off the N70 Ring of Kerry route.
 Golf has been played here since 1889 and the course represents traditional Irish links golf at its best, offering the visitor a unique links experience in a majestic environment.

 The golf links is set out on one of the three stretches of sand dunes at the head of Dingle bay.
 In the immediate foreground are the sand dune peninsulas of Rossbeigh and Inch and just a few miles away the whitewashed houses of Cromane fishing village provide an eye catching distraction.
 South eastwards are the famed McGillycuddy’s Reeks, to the Southwest are the lovely cooms and hills of Glenbeigh and across the bay to the north are the Slieve Mish and Dingle mountains.